Nephiaust/Simple-PHP-AD-Script/README.md

 All the documentation assumes dc1.domain.com is your Active Directory DC and also where XAMPP is installed.

+## Security
+This script has none (other than a basic auth key).
+The script doesnt validate any user input nor ensures that the data is suitable for publishing to AD.

+*** This script is a HACK to get password sync'ing for me at work against an old dying domain that is due to be disposed of.
+Its not designed for real-life production ***

 ## Installation
 1. Download all the files from [here](website/)
 2. Edit the config.php